-The tax deductibility of insurance premiums is limited exclusively to health insurance and only in the part corresponding to sickness or healthcare coverage, and can not be extended to different insurance, such as accident insurance, or to different coverages.
+The tax-deductibility of insurance costs is limited exclusively to health insurance and only in the part corresponding to sickness or healthcare coverage.
+It cannot be extended to different insurance, such as accident insurance, or to different coverages.

 Living expenses of the self-employed worker

-- 1. They must be produced in business days.
+1. They must be produced in business days.

-- 2. They must be produced in restaurants and catering establishments.
+2. They must be produced in restaurants and catering establishments.

-- 3. They must be paid by any electronic means of payment (card or transfer).
+3. They must be paid by any electronic means of payment (card or transfer).

-- 4. The invoice must be kept, indicating the day, establishment and amount.
+4. The invoice must be kept, indicating the day, establishment and amount.

-- 5. They cannot exceed the quantitative limits established by regulation:
+5. They cannot exceed the quantitative limits established by regulation:

 – WITHOUT OVERNIGHT: € 26.67 / day (Spain); € 48.08 / day (abroad)